XpiritBV/mini-hacks/Using-Table-Storage/readme.md

-# #Table Storage Hack #
+# Using Table Storage#

 ## Challenge ##
 In this challenge you will create a new Azure Storage Account.
 You will use the Storage SDK to access Table Storage in that Account and learn how to read and write data.

 ## Prerequisites ##
 To get started with this mini-hack, you will need the following